g-leech/argmin-gravitas/_posts/2018-03-01-Russell's-anti-scepticism.markdown

 <blockquote>
-	When... we speak of phi­los­o­phy as a crit­i­cism of knowl­edge, it is nec­es­sary to impose a cer­tain lim­i­ta­tion.
-If we adopt the atti­tude of the com­plete scep­tic, plac­ing our­selves wholly out­side all knowl­edge, and ask­ing, from this out­side posi­tion, to be com­pelled to return within the cir­cle of knowl­edge, we are demand­ing what is impos­si­ble, and our scep­ti­cism can never be refuted...<br> But it is not dif­fi­cult to see that scep­ti­cism of this kind is unrea­son­able.</blockquote>
+	When... we speak of philosophy as a criticism of knowledge, it is necessary to impose a certain limitation.
+If we adopt the attitude of the complete sceptic, placing ourselves wholly outside all knowledge, and asking, from this outside position, to be compelled to return within the circle of knowledge, we are demanding what is impossible, and our scepticism can never be refuted...<br> But it is not difficult to see that scepticism of this kind is unreasonable.</blockquote>
-<center>- Russell

-</center><br><br>
+<center>&ndash; Russell</center><br><br>

 In _The Problems of Philosophy_, Russell tries to explain our knowledge as a process of abduction from directly apprehended facts (‘knowledge by acquaintance’) to facts that explain them (‘knowledge by description’).
 Here is a representation, which I’ll modify as the sceptical challenge runs its course: